canjs/canjs/docs/can-guides/topics/testing/testing.md

 @highlight 44-61,only
 @codepen

-### Displaying the correct custom element
+### Displaying the correct component

-Testing that the correct custom element is displayed based on the `routeData` can be done completely independently from `can-route` when `routeData` is defined as a [can-observable-object/define/get-default default value] as shown above.
+Testing that the correct component is displayed based on the `routeData` can be done completely independently from `can-route` when `routeData` is defined as a [can-observable-object/define/get-default default value] as shown above.

-The custom element can be defined using a [can-observable-object/getter getter] that reads `routeData` and creates an instance of the correct type of custom element:
+The component can be defined using a [can-observable-object/getter getter] that reads `routeData` and creates an instance of the correct type of component:

 @sourceref ./routing-displaying-custom-elements.html
 @highlight 28-34,only